alf-p-steinbach/coding-interview-problems/001!minimum-missing-positive/discussion.md

 >!Test case #7 failed: expected 3 but got actual result 2.
 >~~~

 Test case #7 fails because when the `swap` loop encounters `5` it swaps it with the `2`, thereby placing the `2` one position too far in the array, and proceeds further up the array without getting the chance to place the `2` correctly.
 This results in an array starting with `1 1`.
-And erroneous conclusion that the first missing is `2`.
+And hence the erroneous conclusion that the first missing is `2`.

 ---